Indigenous Practices for Achieving Sustainable Construction

 Research Methodology

 The field of construction management is currently at a turning point where researchers are creating distinct but complementary research streams, separate from those in architecture and engineering.
-Due to the practical application of research in construction, normative research has become the research focus (Puddicombe and Johnson, 2011).
-Normative research entails determining how research findings should be applied to the study population, while also establishing the context, defining phenomena, and interpreting results.
+Due to the practical application of research in construction, normative research has become the research focus.31 Normative research entails determining how research findings should be applied to the study population, while also establishing the context, defining phenomena, and interpreting results.
 This type of research involves measuring, evaluating, and comparing the value, practicality, and functionality of a given subject.
 In general, normative research is concerned with evaluating and making value judgments, as well as providing instructions on how to achieve the desired state of the world.
 Sound justifications or reasons are typically provided in normative research to justify a particular outcome.
 Thus, the present study fills the gap of having normative research that can support the development of theories.
 Ultimately the objective of the study is to “develop a theory that makes indigenous practices relevant in present times.”
 As Constructivist Grounded Theory (CGT) lends itself useful for such theory development, we have used it as the methodology for data collection, analysis and the model development.

-Figure 1: Constructivist grounded theory.
+Figure 1: Constructivist Grounded Theory.

 (Source: Image modified from Lauridsen, and Higginbottom, 2014).

-Research Question: Using the above methodology, the present study addresses the research question: What can be a theoretical model of construction which optimally utilises all the aspects of indigenous construction practices in India?
+Using the above methodology, the present study addresses the research question: What can be a theoretical model of construction which optimally utilises all the aspects of indigenous construction practices in India?

-Objective of the study: The objective of this study is, to develop a theoretical “Model for Indigenous Construction Practices’ which makes indigenous practices relevant in present times as well as easy to understand and implement even by non-technical audience.
+The objective of this study is, to develop a theoretical “Model for Indigenous Construction Practices’ which makes indigenous practices relevant in present times as well as easy to understand and implement even by non-technical audience.

 Details of CGT employed in this study are given in the following steps.